daniel5151/clicky/README.md

 **NOTE:** At this stage in development, having a Flash ROM image is **not** required to run `clicky`!
 It should be possible to run most\* iPod software using the HLE bootloader.

-\* While there's nothing stopping software from accessing the Flash ROM post-initialization (e.g: RockBox includes a utility to dump the Flash ROM), there doesn't seem to be anything particularly "useful" on the Flash ROM that software would want to access.
+\* While there's nothing stopping software from accessing the Flash ROM post-initialization (e.g: Rockbox includes a utility to dump the Flash ROM), there doesn't seem to be anything particularly "useful" on the Flash ROM that software would want to access.

 ## Roadmap